“Read it when?”

 ‘Read it later‘ is a third-party service ‘bookmark list’ for noting down interesting content you don’t have time to read when you first come across it so you can can access it later.
 The resulting list can be viewed later via Chrome, or dedicated iPhone and Android apps.

 Twitter is, well, Twitter.
 Twitter support in Read Me allows you to tweet interesting feed items with the press of a button or hit of the ‘T’ key.
 A text field allows you to add your own thoughts to the item before tweeting.
-Links are shortened using bit.ly.
+Links are minimised using the bit.ly link shorter service.

 To use the Twitter feature you will need to authenticate Read Me with your Twitter account via the Settings menu